skanagal/reactive-event-logger/README.md

 # Use-Case

 The script `event-logger.py` generates syslog every 30 seconds.
 The workflow is:
-1. Daemon "eventlogger" below executes the python script `event-logger.py`.
+1. Daemon `eventlogger` below executes the python script `event-logger.py`.
 It is shutdown by default.
 Do not unshut it yet.
 2. Event-handler `start-logger` will unshut the daemon when syslog with regex `%CAPACITY-1-UTILIZATION_HIGH: AegisPrefix-Resource` is generated.
 The daemon will keep running in the background.
 3. Event-handler `stop-logger` will shutdown the daemon when syslog with regex `%CAPACITY-1-UTILIZATION_NORMAL: AegisPrefix-Resource` is generated.
 The daemon will quit immediately.